 New Yorker Cyndi Lauper, born Cynthia Ann Stephanie Lauper, released her debut album She's So Unusual in 1983.
-The album produced four megahits Girls Just Want to Have Fun, Time After Time, She Bop, and All Through the Night.
+The album produced four megahits, "Girls Just Want to Have Fun," "Time After Time," "She Bop," and "All Through the Night."
 Her next two albums were also successes.
 Lauper went on to sell more than 25 million albums.
 Then she faded away.
 However, Cyndi is far from being a failure.
-She has worldwide record sales of 50 million and has won Grammy, Emmy, and Tony awards, which is a rare feat.
+She has worldwide record sales of more than 50 million and has won Grammy, Emmy, and Tony awards, which is a rare feat.

 Michigan native Madonna Louise Ciccone released her first single in 1982 and is still a big name in music 30 years later.
 She's sold more than 300 million records worldwide.
 She's the best-selling female recording artist of all time according to the Guinness Book of World Records.
-Not only is she a successful singer, she's an entrepreneur, actress, author and director.
+Not only is she a successful singer, but she's also an entrepreneur, actress, author, and director.
 She's become a musical icon and has influenced many of today's young female artists.

 So, why did Cyndi Lauper fade away while Madonna continues to have commercial success and iconic status?